BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_1_Generate_a_Payment_Request.md

 ### Reading the Human-Readable Invoice Part

 The human readable part of your invoices starts with an `ln`.
-It is `lnbc` for Bitcoin mainnet, `lntb` for Bitcoin testnet, or `lnbcrt` for Bitcoin regtest).
+It is `lnbc` for Bitcoin mainnet, `lntb` for Bitcoin testnet, or `lnbcrt` for Bitcoin regtest.
 It then lists the funds requested in the invoice.

-For example, look at your invoice from LND:
+For example, look at your invoice from your LND node:
 ```
 lntb100u1p0cwnqtpp5djkdahy4hz0wc909y39ap9tm3rq2kk9320hw2jtntwv4x39uz6asdr5ge5hyum5ypxyugzsv9uk6etwwssz6gzvv4shymnfdenjqsnfw33k76twypskuepqf35kw6r5de5kueeqveex7mfqw35x2gzrdakk6ctwvssxc6twv5hqcqzpgsp5a9ryqw7t23myn9psd36ra5alzvp6lzhxua58609teslwqmdljpxs9qy9qsq9ee7h500jazef6c306psr0ncru469zgyr2m2h32c6ser28vrvh5j4q23c073xsvmjwgv9wtk2q7j6pj09fn53v2vkrdkgsjv7njh9aqqtjn3vd
 ```
-The human readable part is `ln+tb+100u`.
+The human readable part is `ln` + `tb` + `100u`.

 `lntb` says that this is a Lightning Network invoice for Testnet bitcoins.

-`1m` says that it is for 100 bitcoin times the microsatoshi multiplier.
+`100u` says that it is for 100 bitcoins times the microsatoshi multiplier.
 There are four (optional) funds multipliers:

 * `m` (milli): multiply by 0.001
 * `u` (micro): multiply by 0.000001